gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I didn't run away," he said indignantly.
 "I was trying to do my duty because *your mother* wasn't doing *hers*."
 Then his eyes widened.
 "My satchel!
 Where is my satchel!"

-He pushed past Noxy and Private Thokmay to glare at the tumbled pile of rocks beyond them.
+He pushed past Noxy and Private Thokmay to glare at the tumbled rocks below.
-Trees jutted out of the freshly-rearranged rock slide like the uncombed hair of someone freshly woken from a nap.
+Clumps of bushes poked out of the freshly-rearranged rock slide like the uncombed hair of someone freshly woken from a nap.
-The stream was already filling new pools and splashing from one to the next in new waterfalls, but there was no sign of the tralpa's prized leather satchel.
+The stream was already filling new pools, but there was no sign of the tralpa's prized leather satchel.

 He spun around.